 Get Legal Help and Advice

 If your employer (or former employer) has violated your right to a fair and decent wage or refused to give overtime pay, you may be entitled to compensation.
 Please contact the Law Offices of Joseph & Norinsberg.
-Their lawyers will provide an honest assessment of the strengths and weaknesses of your case.
+Their overtime lawyers will provide an honest assessment of the strengths and weaknesses of your case.
 If your case merits going to court, the attorneys at the Law Offices of Joseph & Norinsberg will work diligently to help you find the justice you deserve.
-Contact the Law Offices of Joseph & Norinsberg at (212) JUSTICE or at email@example.com for a free initial consultation.
+Contact the Law Offices of Joseph & Norinsberg at (212) JUSTICE or at firstname.lastname@example.org for a free initial consultation.